-After descending the final rapids of the dalles and onto a calmer Columbia River on October 25, 1805, the Corps of Discovery camped at "Fort Rock" near present-day The Dalles.
+AFTER DESCENDING THE FINAL RAPIDS OF THE DALLES and onto a calmer Columbia River on October 25, 1805, the Corps of Discovery camped at "Fort Rock" near present-day The Dalles.
 On October 28, in adverse winds, rain, and little current, they pushed on into the heart of the Columbia River Gorge.
-Clark noted the change in topography, including the "high Mounts. on each side" and "Several places where the rocks projected into the river & have the appearance of haveing Separated from the mountains and fallen promiscuisly into the river," as well as several waterfalls on the south valley walls.
+Clark noted the change in topography, including the "high Mounts. on each side" and "Several places where the rocks projected into the river & have the appearance of haveing Separated from the mountains and fallen promiscuisly into the river," as well as several waterfalls on the south valley walls.31 throughout the whole course of this river from the [Cascade] rapids as high as the Chilluckkitequaws [Native American settlement near The Dalles], we find the trunks of many large pine trees s[t] anding erect as they grew at present in 30 feet water; they are much doated and none of them vegetating; at the lowest tide of the river many of these trees are in ten feet water.33

-In the reach between the Little White Salmon and Wind rivers, Clark described the "remarkable circumstance" of what became known as the "submerged forest of the Columbia" when he noted "a number of Stumps at Some distance in the Water."
-Lewis's journal on their return trip in 1806 offers more description:
+In the reach between the Little White Salmon and Wind rivers, Clark described the "remarkable circumstance" of what became known as the "submerged forest of the Columbia" when he noted "a number of Stumps at Some distance in the Water."32 Lewis's journal on their return trip in 1806 offers more description: